Brow Lift

 Pretrichial Brow Lift

-In this technique, forehead skin is removed using an incision along the hairline, mostly extending along the lateral third of the superior hairline.
-It is not as invasive as the open coronal or endoscopic and can be done using local anesthesia in the office.
+The technique involves the removal of forehead skin.
+It uses an incision along the hairline.
+The incision mostly extends along the lateral third of the superior hairline.
+It is less invasive than the open coronal or endoscopic procedures.
+The procedure can be done using local anesthesia in the office.

 Brow Lift Results

-Initial wound healing may take 5 to 10 days, at which time any sutures or clips will be removed.
+First wound healing takes 5 to 10 days, at which time any sutures or clips will be removed.
 You will be ready to return to work and normal activity at this time.
 Cosmetics can camouflage any bruising that remains.

-Healing will continue for several weeks as the swelling dissipates and incision lines refine and fade and it may take several months for your complete recovery.
+Healing will continue for several weeks.
+The swelling will dissipate, and incision lines will refine and fade.
+It take several months for your full recovery.